mtk-openwrt/openocd-scripts/mt7622/readme.txt

 	> mww 0x10212000 0x22000000
 	> mt7622.cpu0 configure -work-area-phys 0x101000 -work-area-size 8096

-   Since MMU can't be disabled in OpenOCD, please make sure the MMU is disabled shown in output, otherwise the following operations may fail
+3. Disable MMU
+	> set cp [aarch64 mrc 15 0 1 0 0]
+	> set cp [expr ($cp & ~1)]
+	> aarch64 mcr 15 0 1 0 0 $cp

+   From the output of halt command:
      If the output shows the CPU is in AArch64 state, goto step 7 If the output shows the CPU is in ARM state, goto step 6 If the output shows the CPU is in Thumb state, goto step 5 If no output for CPU state, but an error "Error: Failed to read ESR_EL3 register", continue

 4. Read the CPSR register
 	> reg cpsr